shelbyydiane/CSC_350_html_project/README.md

 - A homepage with fun facts and images
 - A university page describing my program and activities
 - A resume page with leadership, work experience, and technical skills
-- Fully responsive layout using pure HTML and CSS
+- Fully responsive layout using HTML and CSS

 *Each page was a specific requirement for the project*